Wavefront Calibration#

 Thus far, our examples have made two important assumptions:

-• The SLM is perfectly in the Fourier domain without aberration, connected to the imaging domain via Fourier transform, and
+• The SLM is perfectly in the Fourier domain without aberration (connected to the imaging domain via an ideal Fourier transform)

 • The optical amplitude of the source beam covers the SLM uniformly.